JS00001/FBLAProjectV1/README.md

 3. Move the files into a folder, and open a command prompt in the folder.
 4. Run `npm install`
 5. Once all dependencies are installed, run `npm run build`
-6. A folder named `dist` will be created it, inside of it will be the compiled program, `Athens Attactions 1.0.0 install.exe`
+6. A folder named `dist` will be created it, inside of it will be the compiled program, `Athens Attactions x.x.x install.exe`

 ## Docs